christiandunkel/raytracer/README.md

 This **raytracer** is the final mini project of the course *programming languages* in the summer semester of 2019 at the *Bauhaus University Weimar*.
 The class started with acquiring the basics of C++ before going into the more complex aspects of the language.
 The final mini project was made by teams of two people.

+## What does it do?

+This program will read a scene from an `.sdf` file.
+It will then render the shapes, lights, etc. with the defined rendering information and camera as an image.
+It will display the image and also save it as a `.ppm` file in the *output* folder.

 ## How to install

 This project is written in `C++` and build using the tool [CMake](https://cmake.org/), version `3.1` or higher.